 Hist: SOSC 5-1994, f. & cert. ef.
 12-7-94; SOU 1-1998, f. & cert. ef.
-4-23-98
+4-23-98;

-General Budget Guidelines for Incidental Fee Committee Sub Committees
+General Budget Guidelines for Student Fee Subcommittees

-The following guidelines pertain to the Incidental Fee Committee subcommittees.
+The following guidelines pertain to the Student Fee subcommittees.

 - (1) The subcommittees shall identify income elements, indicate how they will be used, and provide information as to what would happen to operating budgets if such income were not realized.
 The potential for and plan to generate program funds should also be addressed. - (2) All subcommittees must have a formal accounting structure, with monthly reports available for review, to assure the managers that budgets and expenditures are on target.
-Such reports are to be forwarded, on a monthly basis, to the student union business office, where they will be made available for review by interested parties. - (3) Requests for funds from the IFC reserve must be initiated on the form "Application for Funding from the SOU Incidental

-Fee Reserve" (such forms are available in the College Union Office and the athletic department).
-This Incidental Fee Committee shall consider all requests on the basis of emergency or contingency need.
-No consideration shall be given to any request that could have reasonably been anticipated but failed to be submitted through the normal budget process.

-- (4) If budget cuts are recommended due to unrealized income, the manager of each designated program shall be responsible for making those cuts with the assistance of their advisory subcommittees.
-It is expected that there shall be minimal cutting of programs affecting students whenever possible. - (5) The three subcommittees shall be required to hold at least two scheduled open hearings on their proposed budgets before submitting them to the Incidental Fee Committee.
-All account managers (i.e., coaches, educational activities program managers) must present and justify their budget requests to the appropriate subcommittees at this time. - (6) Each subcommittee shall be given sufficient time to present and explain its budget to the Incidental Fee Committee.
-All hearings shall be open and in accordance with the Public Meeting Law
+Reports from SUAC and EAAC will be available in the student union business office and reports from AAC will be available in the athletic office. - (3) Requests for funds from the SFC reserve must be initiated on the form "Application for Funding from the SOU Student Fee Reserve" (such forms are available in the Student Union Office and the athletic department).
+The Student Fee Committee shall consider all requests on the basis of emergency or contingency need.
+No consideration shall be given to any request that could have reasonably been anticipated but failed to be submitted through the normal budget process. - (4) If budget cuts are recommended due to unrealized income, the manager of each designated program shall be responsible for making those cuts with the assistance of their advisory subcommittees.
+It is expected that there shall be minimal cutting of programs affecting students whenever possible. - (5) The three subcommittees shall be required to hold at least two scheduled open hearings on their proposed budgets before submitting them to the Student Fee Committee.
+All account managers (i.e., coaches, educational activities program managers) must present and justify their budget requests to the appropriate subcommittees at this time. - (6) Each subcommittee shall be given sufficient time to present and explain its budget to the Student Fee Committee.
+All hearings shall be open and in accordance with the Public Meeting Law. - (7) For any program or club requesting student fees funds that has any type of board, the board must be advisory in nature, must overwhelmingly consist of students, and the manager of that program/club must report to a member of the SOU administration, not the board. - (8) For all programs/clubs requesting student fee monies with directors, i.e., those that allocate or administer student fee funds, these members must be students or report directly to SOU administration.

 Hist: SOSC 5-1994, f. & cert. ef.
 12-7-94; SOU 1-1998, f. & cert. ef.
-4-23-98
+4-23-98;